ucl-exoplanets/Iraclis/README.md

 #### Testing the code

-In the examples you will find a short python script (test.py) that downloads and analysis a test dataset from the MAST archive.
+In the examples you will find a short python script that downloads a test dataset from the MAST archive.
 There, you can also find the parameters file and the bins file described above.
 The test dataset is a transit of HATP-26 b from the observing proposal 14260 (PI: Deming Drake).